JarrenPoh/Bubble-Tea-No-Ice/README.md

-# Taipei City Dashboard

-This project is a part of the 2024 Taipei Urban Spring Dashboard Hackathon, a government competition aimed at co-developing a dashboard with the government to promote joint concern between the government and citizens about Taipei City.
-Our theme for this competition is the Traffic Dashboard.
-Our team, "真的是Go了！" received an Honorable Mention.

-## Ownership

-The ownership of this dashboard belongs to the [Taipei Urban Intelligence Center (TUIC)](https://tuic.gov.taipei/en).
+# Bubble Tea No Ice

+This is a Flutter game where the gameplay involves rotating pearls to dodge ice blocks that fall at random.
+This game is an open-source project, and everyone is welcome to modify the gameplay to enhance excitement and novelty.

 ## Demo
 <p align="center">